 What to Expect

-Your last stop will be Vík.
-The village of Vík is the southernmost village in Iceland, located on the main ring road around the island.
-Despite its small size (291 inhabitants) it is the largest settlement for 70 km.
-After that you'll head back to Reykjavík.
+Continue to the southernmost village on Iceland with a trip to Vík, located on the main ring road around the island.
+Despite its small size and tiny population (only 291 inhabitants) it is still the largest settlement for 70 kilometers!
+Return to Reykjavík for a rest before part 2 of your adventure.

-- Free tour pick-up from your accommodation in Reykjavík
+- Free pick-up from your accommodation in Reykjavík

 - Specially trained Northern Lights guide